Cloud Next supports the following operating systems:

 In addition, you must monitor application performance in New Relic after the upgrade and compare that with prior performance.

-While upgrading your container operating system to Ubuntu 20.04 and later, you might run into some issues.
+While upgrading your container operating system to new versions, you might run into some issues.
 While you troubleshoot such issues, you can revert your upgrade to ensure that your site remains unaffected.

 - Sign in to the Cloud Platform user interface.